-- A.2.1 clearly illustrate geometric designs for Pacific Street, Howe Street, Beach Avenue, Granville Street and for the new diagonal streets under the Granville Bridge ramps to the satisfaction of the General Manager of Engineering Services on all plans; - A.2.2 provision of barrier-free public access (elevator) on drawings that connects the Granville Street Bridge deck elevation with the Granville Street elevation below;
+- A.2.1 clearly illustrate geometric designs for Pacific Street, Howe Street, Beach Avenue, Granville Street and for the new diagonal streets under the Granville Bridge ramps to the satisfaction of the General Manager of Engineering Services on all plans; - A.2.2 provision of barrier-free public access (elevator) on drawings that connects the Granville Bridge deck elevation with the Granville Street elevation below;

-Note to Applicant: Access is required from both east and west side of Granville Bridge (i.e. through 1461 and 1462 Granville Street).
-Proposed pedestrian access from bridge deck shows a slope of 6.5 percent.
+Note to Applicant: Access is required from both east and west side of Granville Street Bridge (i.e. through 1461 and 1462 Granville Street).
+Proposed pedestrian access from bridge deck to 1461 Granville Street shows a slope of 6.5 percent.
 The City's maximum allowable slope for an accessible connection is 5 percent.

-A.2.3 arrangements for SRW volumetric agreements for public access, with or without vehicles as if dedicated street for those portions of Lots G & H north of the bridge ramps which are productions of Rolston & Continental Streets;
+- A.2.3 arrangements shall be made for a Statutory Right-of-Way (SRW) agreement over the northerly 3.0 m (9.84 ft.) of the resultant Lots D and 2 for a non-exclusive right of way for access purposes as if the right of way area were City sidewalk; - A.2.4 arrangements shall be made for SRW volumetric agreements for public access, with or without vehicles as if dedicated street for those portions of Lot 2 north of the bridge ramps which are productions of Rolston & Continental Streets;